Scholarship Information for the 2024 FCGSC

 3. If any question does not apply to you in this application, please put N/A in the space.

-5. You will be notified by mail during the first week of May regarding the status of your application.
+5. You will be notified during the second week of May regarding the status of your application.

 6. If you have any questions about the application, please email firstname.lastname@example.org with Scholarship in the Subject line.

 1. Completed application form (if handwritten, please print legibly in ink)

 2. Letter of application, addressed to the Scholarship Committee, that contains a brief description of yourself and your college plans (educational institution, intended major, and anticipated start date).
 Letter should not exceed one (1) page.

 3. Two (2) letters of recommendations from individuals with significant knowledge of your experience and involvement: your high school teachers, administrators, counselors, employers, pastor, etc.